darthlukan/whoa-build-script/readme.md

+# WHOA's ant build script

+This build script was forked from the official html5boilerplate build script, mainly so that it's easy for us to keep track of our own settings and add patches separately.

+Below is the full readme from the official html5boilerplate.

 # The h5bp ant build script

 The build script is a tool that optimizes your code for production use on the web.